 When the external memory interface is enabled, all of the PORTJ pins function as control outputs for the interface.
 This occurs automatically when the interface is enabled by clearing the EBDIS control bit (MEMCON<7>).
 The TRISJ bits are also overridden.
 Each of the PORTJ pins has a weak internal pull-up.
+The pull-ups are provided to keep the inputs at a known state for the external memory interface while powering up.
 A single control bit can turn off all the pull-ups.
 This is performed by clearing bit RJPU (PORTG<5>).
 The weak pull-up is automatically turned off when the port pin is configured as an output.
 The pull-ups are disabled on any device Reset.